 COVID-19 is not the first crisis we have endured, and it will likely not be the last.
 While we have not experienced the particular pain points of this virus all at one time before—like work from home requirements and grocery store supply shortages—we do have experience over the past several decades with some other pretty nasty events, including: 1970’s energy crisis, 1980’s Black Monday and 1990’s savings and loan crisis, along with the recession during the early part of that decade.
 Then we feared Y2K, the 2000-2002 Dot-com bubble, September 11, 2001 and the Great Recession of 2008.

 We have been through scary times before and have come out stronger on the other side.
 While past results are not indicative of future performance, we believe this situation is no different.
 Many things have changed as a result of COVID-19, and even as our country begins to reopen, there are still quite a few unknowns left to navigate.
 As we all endure the continued effects of this pandemic, we do recommend focusing on what you can control.
 We have listed a few items to consider:

-- Do accumulate an emergency fund of cash that equals at least 3 months of living expenses if you do not have these funds set aside already.
+- Do accumulate an emergency fund of cash that equals at least three months of living expenses, if you do not have these funds set aside already.
 We recommend keeping these emergency funds in an easily accessible, liquid place.
 While protecting your emergency funds for as long as you can is ideal, keeping a small amount tucked away can help you sleep better at night.
 Times like these illustrate why cash is king during emotional uncertainty.